 Elon Musk says that innovation is made possible by “reasoning from first principles,” but what does that mean, and how can we apply it to our own lives, businesses and projects?

 We’ve talked about Elon Musk before, he is the CEO of Tesla Motors (and, of course, SpaceX), an American electric car manufacturing company.
-The company has been responsible for technical innovations that many thought impossible, like producing battery packs cheaper than ever before.
+With over 4 million Teslas sold till date, the company has been responsible for technical innovations that many thought impossible, like producing battery packs cheaper than ever before.

 Musk says these innovations are made possible by “reasoning from first principles,” but what does that mean, and how can we apply it to our own lives, businesses and projects?